godotengine/godot-docs/learning/features/2d/particle_systems_2d.rst

 Visability Rect
 ---------------

-The W and H values control width and height of the visability rectnagle respectively.
-The X and Y values control the position of the Upper left corner of the visability rectangle relative to the particle emitter.
+The ``W`` and ``H`` values control width and height of the visibility rectangle.
+The ``X`` and ``Y`` values control the position of the upper-left corner of the visibility rectangle relative to the particle emitter.

 Local Coords
 ------------

-By default this option is on, and it means that the space that particles are emitted to is contained within the node.
+By default this option is on, and it means that the space that particles are emitted to is relative to the node.
 If the node is moved, all particles are moved with it:

 .. image:: img/paranim20.gif

-If disabled, particles will emit to global space, meaning that if the node is moved, the emissor is moved too:
+If disabled, particles will emit to global space, meaning that if the node is moved, already emitted particles are not affected:

 .. image:: img/paranim21.gif

 Draw Order
 ----------

-The particle draw order can be set to index or lifetime.
+This controls the order in which individual particles are drawn. ``Index`` means particles are drawn according to their emission order (default).
+``Lifetime`` means they are drawn in order of remaining lifetime.

 ParticlesMaterial settings
 ==========================